luzzardi/cv/en/cv.md

 ##Professional Experiences

 **07/2011 ~ 6/2013** - W8S - Intelligent Solutions
-Worked as Front-End developer using the company CMS solution.
+Worked as Front-End developer using the company CMS solution based on PHP/CakePHP.

 **07/2013 ~ current** - Conrad Caine GmbH
-Started to work with Back-End development where in some projects I worked as Front-end too, I started to learn Drupal and getting several projects to maintain using CakePHP or Symfony2.
-I worked in some projects with Node.js after that I started to learn Wordpress
+Started to work with Back-End development where in some projects I worked as Front-end too, I started to learn Drupal and Wordpress and getting several projects to maintain using CakePHP, Symfony2 and Node.js.